ericdonnelly/web-design-challenge/README.md

 # Web Design Homework - Web Visualization Dashboard (Latitude)

-This project can be viewed on the web at https://ericdonnelly.github.io/ [here](https://ericdonnelly.github.io/)
+This project can be viewed on the web [here](https://ericdonnelly.github.io/)

 ## Background